stephenolson/stephenolson.github.io/_posts/2019-04-14-cli_data_gem_portfolio_project.markdown

 2. the CLI provides access to data from a web page
 3. the data must go at least one level deep

-It was suggested we choose a subject we are passionate about, but I wanted to work with data thatfelt concrete.
+It was suggested we choose a subject we are passionate about, but I wanted to work with data that felt concrete.
 A list of things, and then another level deeper with information about those things.
 I choose to scrape the Billboard Hot 100.
 While I'm passionate about music, I can barely identify any of the songs on the chart.
 However the information is clear.

 The songs on the chart have the following basic attributes: